Learning intention

 Recap and recall

-Explain to learners that they will practise putting commands in the correct order.
+Tell learners they will practise using commands to make an algorithm.
 Show the Presentation: Face drawing.
-Ask learners to order the commands to create an algorithm for drawing a smiley face.
-Working in pairs, ask learners to discuss their answer.
+Ask learners to help you drag and drop the commands to create an algorithm for drawing a smiley face.
+Working in pairs, learners discuss how to order the commands.

 This content is for subscribers only.
 Join for access today.